nathanialf/playdatebobble/README.md

     - Menuing sounds
       - Move cursor/change level
       - Selecting an option/level
-- Add more levels (Possibly through Level editor in Stretch Goals section)

-### Stretch Goals
-Extra stuff that would be nice to do but not currently in the scope of the project
-- Have grouped up bobbles and their "children" drop off the screen
-  - Have a boolean on bobble if its collided with a sticky wall turn true
-  - Add support for said boolean in the level files to set initial sticky bobbles
-  - Check for malformed setup of boolean in loadLevel()
-  - Search each bobble to see if there are any sets of bobbles disconnected from the wall
-- Add extra barriers in level files
-  - Check for malformed setup of barriers in loadLevel()
-- Build a level editor
-    - PC based, not playdate based
-    - Building by hand is far too time consuming when adding all neighbor pairs
-- Add Level Unlock and display requirements for locked levels
-  - Check for malformed level unlocke requirement entries in menu.lvl
 - Display current score and level on the menu image
   - https://sdk.play.date/1.10.0/Inside%20Playdate.html#f-setMenuImage
 - Add pop-ups when you try to use menu items outside of their intended view
   - Example: "Unable to Delete Scores, please try again from Level Select" when in a level